 - How were problems resolved

-It may be an opportunity to lead an internal workshop with some hand-picked individuals to examine the general level of awareness of OH issues.
+These are opportunities to lead an internal workshop with some hand-picked individuals to examine the general level of awareness of OH issues.
 This is especially important where resources are tight or you’re operating on low margins.
-Health needs in the workplace must be based on facts that are evidence based or best practice and any health strategy must be relevant to your workers.
+Health needs in the workplace must be based on facts that are evidence-based or best practice and always relevant to the work.

 Limitations of the review

-Competent reviewers should do the formal review especially if the current service OH has been in place for years.
-Even if the general opinion is good about the OH service, it may not be doing what it should be.
+Competent reviewers should do the formal review, especially if the current service OH has been in place for years.
+Even if the general opinion is good about the OH service, is it still relevant?

 I once reviewed an OH service where everyone in the company was absolutely thrilled by what the OH service did, hearing checks and lung function testing on everyone in the company, whether they worked in a hazardous area or not.
 Managers were worried about discrimination if they didn’t allow this for everyone.

 In fact, the company was wasting money by checking office workers who had no exposure to noise or dusts.
 “Ah”, you might say, “surely that is good not bad?”